Skip to content

 Creating Pages in HubSpot CMS Hub

 We’re here to walk you through a hands-on workshop for creating pages in the CMS Hub.
-We'll go through what the new CMS hub is and then cover in a little bit more detail how Themes and Drag and Drop Page Editing work.
+We'll first explain the new CMS hub and then cover how Themes and drag-and-drop Page Editing work in more detail.

 Agenda Creating Pages CMS Hub

-Once we've covered those, we'll dive into our activity: following along with creating a page in your sandbox account.
-If you already have a CMS account, you can use that.
-You can use a sandbox environment or you can just watch, follow along, take notes, and do whatever you want to do.
-We'll have a little bit of time at the end for Q&A, a quick recap and some further resources so you can continue learning.
+Once we've covered those, we'll dive into our activity, following up with creating a page in your sandbox account.
+You can use a CMS account.
+You can use a sandbox environment or watch, follow along, take notes, and do whatever you want.
+We'll have some time at the end for Q&A, a quick recap and some further resources so you can continue learning.

 • HubSpot Academy

-Just a little bit of background on the HubSpot Academy: for those of you who might not be familiar with us, HubSpot Academy is the worldwide leader in free online training for inbound marketing, sales and customer service We specialise in certifications, courses and lessons for people looking to grow their business or their career.
-Our purpose – why we exist as a team – is to educate and inspire so that, together, we can transform the way the world does business.
+Here is some background on the HubSpot Academy: For those who might not be familiar with us, HubSpot Academy is the worldwide leader in free online training for inbound marketing, sales, and customer service.
+We specialise in certifications, courses and lessons for people looking to grow their business or career.
+Our purpose – why we exist as a team – is to educate and inspire so that we can transform how the world does business together.

 HubSpot Academy